bayonapro/3dbuzz-download-of-all-courses/README.md

 Usage: python3 bayonaload.py

 If it doens't work it's maybe because the web is too busy, check if error is 503.

+To run the c file:
+gcc permarun.c -o permarun.exe
+./permarun.exe

+Only works in Linux